RGLgg/server-resources-updater/README.md

 4. Place everything inside the zip into the root `/tf/` folder.
 Overwrite any and all files that you get prompted for.
 5. Done!

+If you're runnning into errors, completely remove all of the old RGL configs and retry.

 If you're still having trouble, there's step by step instructions with pictures over in the [wiki](https://github.com/stephanieLGBT/rgl-server-resources/wiki/Installation-Tutorial)!

 ## Updating Instructions